Minerva Teichert: Career

 Teichert painted throughout her life.
 She painted in her living room; while working on murals, she folded her canvas and used the large end of a pair of binoculars to look at her work in perspective.
 She once explained "I must paint", when asked about how she persisted in painting despite being in near-complete artistic isolation, without a dedicated studio or even much free time to create.
 Teichert was an independent, opinionated woman who stood up for women's rights and was an outspoken political conservative.
 She shared her talents with others and gave art lessons out of her home.
 In addition to her art career, she raised five children and took care of her homestead and ranch.

 In 1947, Teichert won first prize in the LDS Church's centennial art contest and was the first woman to paint a mural for an LDS temple.
 In the mid-1940s, having achieved success painting murals, Teichert began painting a series of murals related to stories from the Book of Mormon.
 She originally considered making plays on the subject of the Book of Mormon, but instead made paintings.
 She used live models, costumes based on sketches she had done while traveling in Mexico, and painted backdrops.
 She gained inspiration through scholarly writers such as Hugh Nibley.
-Teichert painted over forty Book of Mormon murals.
-In the mid-1950s, she put the murals on slides for presentations.
-Despite wanting to put the murals in book form, this would not happen in her lifetime.